Patteerrik/Heritage-Housing-Issues/README.md

   - **User Input Interface:** Allows users to enter new house attributes for price prediction.
   - **Performance Metrics Section:** Provides insight into how well the model generalizes to new data.
 - **Deployment:**
-  - The dashboard was designed to be lightweight and user-friendly, making it suitable for deployment.
+  - The dashboard was designed to be lightweight and user friendly, making it suitable for deployment.
 ### **Epic 5:** Dashboard Deployment and Release
 The dashboard was deployed to **Heroku** using GitHub integration.
 The application is now publicly accessible for users to explore data insights and model predictions.